One person airlifted to hospital after being freed from mangled car in Central

 CENTRAL - Two people were trapped inside of a vehicle after it flipped over in Central Monday afternoon.

 The crash was reported shortly before 4 p.m. on Sullivan Road near the Cypress Lakes neighborhood.
-It's unclear what caused the wreck, though sources said one of the victims was airlifted to a hospital after they were freed.
+Sources said one of the victims was airlifted to a hospital after they were freed from the wreckage.

 Trending News